Five practical tips for buying the best electric guitar

 - High-end guitars also incorporate microphones from brands such as Dimarzio and Seymor Duncan, but include configurations with models such as Edge, Raptor, Expedition and others.
 These microphones provide an impressive richness of sound: clear treble and deep bass.
 These are special, high-priced microphones that only high-end electric guitars come with in the factory.
 You can listen to the sound differences between Dimarzio and Seymor duncan HERE.

 - However, On mid and high end guitars, the frets are Jumbo (large) and extra jumbo (extra large).
-Do not wear easily and can even be made of stainless steel and some alloys such as carbon fiber or others, which add economic, aesthetic and durability value.
+Do not wear easily and can even be made of stainless steel and some alloys such as carbon fiber or others, which add economic, aesthetic and durability values.

-- Another piece of hardware that changes is the tuning keys (tuning pegs), which in beginner guitars the material is cheap and can move easily (they go out of tune a lot).
+- Another piece of hardware that changes is the tuning keys (tuning pegs), which in beginner guitars, the material is cheap and can move easily (they go out of tune a lot).

 Types of electric guitar